DarkZant/DarkZant/README.md

 ### Hi!
 * 📚 I'm a student in Computer Science at the Université de Montréal
-* 👨‍🎓 I'm currently starting the 3rd year of my B.Sc. and I will graduate in Winter of 2025
+* 👨‍🎓 I'm currently doing the last semester of my B.Sc
-* 🧠 After graduating, I plan to do a Master in Artificial Intelligence
+* 🧠 After graduating, I will do a Master's in Machine Learning at MILA & UdeM
 * ⚙️ Check out my projects and make yourself at home!